Phalcode/gamevault-docs/docs/gamevault-plus/integrations/steam.md

 2. Open the GameVault Application and click on the **Settings** tab.
 3. Navigate to **GameVault+** -> **Features** -> **Steam**.
 4. Toggle **Sync** to enable the integration.
 5. Restart Steam.
-Your installed games will now sync with your Steam Library.
+Your installed games will then sync to your Steam library.

 ## Important Notes